pmillart/virtual-partner-bootcamp/Azure Infrastructure/Day 4 - AKS/Operationalizing Azure Kubernetes Service/WDS/WDS trainer guide - Operationalizing Azure Kubernetes Service.md

 **Application onboarding**

 1. What types of compute would you recommend for applications with high IOPS requirements?
 If a future application or workload requires another type of compute how would you incorporate it into Contoso Commerce's cluster(s)?
+How would you implement your solution in AKS?
 2. What IP addressing scheme would you recommend to Contoso Commerce to best balance resource usage for nodes and pods?
    1. How did you accommodate future growth and cluster upgrades in your IP address scheme?
 3. What considerations are there for network security with pods being exposed directly to the virtual network?